A real review of the Bluetooth intercom Cardo by our editorial staff

 Peace of mind knowing you can stay connected even when you're far away

-The long communication distance was also impressive.
+The long communication range was also impressive.

 Simultaneous calls feel like you're right in front of them